-C# and C++ are both common in nature which means that both are objected-oriented programming languages.
-Before the .NET core framework that launched in 2016, C# only support and run on the Windows operating system.
+C# and C++ are both common in nature which means that both are object-oriented programming languages.
+Before the .NET core framework that launched in 2016, C# only supported and ran on the Windows operating system.
 Now C# and C++ both are cross-platform, which means that both languages run on Windows, Mac, and Linux platforms.
 Furthermore, both are compiled languages that run through a compiler that turns the code into an executable file.

 WHAT ARE THE DIFFERENCES BETWEEN C# AND C++?

 C# takes advantage of the.NET framework’s common language runtime (CLR) to convert C# into native code.
 C++ does not require a universal runtime system because it compiles directly into native code.
 C++ libraries make system calls to the operating system directly.

 As previously said, both languages are compiled languages that convert your code into binary files.
 Before C# can be built, it must first incorporate a lot of overhead and libraries.
 C++ is a considerably lighter language.
 As a result, C# binaries are substantially larger after compiling than C++ binaries.

 C++ code is significantly faster than C# code.
 C++ programs are written to communicate directly with the hardware of a certain operating system.
 Because it adds a layer between your code and the hardware, C# applications are produced for the .NET runtime, which can add overhead and slow down apps.